 How do you manage your disability at work?

 In 2010 I fell ill suddenly and now require a wheelchair.
 My disability is compromised by also having a life threatening condition that flares continually at work and home.
 I have managed my limitations at work through constant dialogue, being transparent, adhering to all Health & Safety guidelines and policies.

-Coming from a Customer Relations Manager position I was able to understand the coin from both sides; I had experience of my colleagues and team members returning to work and also of the process itself.
+Coming from a Customer Relations Manager position I was able to understand the ‘coin’ from both sides; I had experience of my colleagues and team members returning to work and also of the process itself.
 This further enabled my own transition back into EDF Energy.
 Being positive within the work environment has helped me manage my disability.
-Through my work within Whizz-Kidz and the Disability & Carers Network I am able to promote both EDF Energy and disability in a really positive light.
+Through my work within Whizz-Kidz and the Disability & Carers Network, I am able to promote both EDF Energy and disability in a really positive light.

 How has your employer helped you to do well at your workplace?

-My employers have been extremely supportive and this in turn has allowed me to work to the best of my abilities.
+My employers have been extremely supportive and this, in turn, has allowed me to work to the best of my abilities.
 Through my experiences I have been able to propose business training and changes; this has made feel like a valued member of staff who can contribute to the business.
 Knowing the business is keen to always do better, especially regarding equality gives me the motivation to lead the changes from the front.

 How would you describe the culture at EDF Energy?

-Everyone is diverse and that is a forgone conclusion.
+Everyone is diverse and that is a foregone conclusion.
 EDF Energy is now focusing on creating a culture of Inclusion within the company, which goes beyond recognising diversity and truly values difference.
 Last year the company made great strides in recognising the culture we want to attain by achieving the Gold Standard, we now need to work in turning the inclusive climate into everyday behaviours.